Marketing surveys are a small piece of market research, but their impact is enormous.

 When a B2B SaaS marketing agency or company is trying to understand the main pain points, fears or dreams of their target market, survey data can provide a road map to success (or at least the right direction) for marketers and the whole company.

 While face-to-face, in-depth interviews and focus groups yield productive results, it’s dependent on what your goals are for conducting the research and the problem you’re trying to solve.

-Here are general benefits of research via surveys:
+Here are the general benefits of research when using surveys:

 However, surveys also have drawbacks.

-Losing focus of the problem at hand leads to overspending on resources, poorly structured survey questions, the wrong sample size or population, or even ending the process emptyhanded without the actionable results you were looking for.
+Losing focus on the problem at hand leads to overspending on resources, poorly structured survey questions, the wrong sample size or population, or even ending the process empty-handed without the actionable results you were looking for.

 When setting your research problem, follow these steps:

 When you follow these 3 steps you get a clearer overview of the problem’s larger environment at hand -- and just how complex it is.
 If you’re feeling overwhelmed, it’s ok!
 By the end of this process, you’ll be surefooted and confident in your ability to conduct marketing research and get the answers you need to solve your problems.

 Always begin with secondary research to establish a solid understanding of what's been researched and what hasn't in your field.
 Secondary research could be anything on your topic or problem from market statistics, trend reports, competitor research and even sales data.